 Clubs Officer: Gav Phillips (QLD)

 Gavin has had an affinity with the ocean from an early age.
 A scuba diver for 15 years, he started freediving in 2012.
-Since then he has furthered his education and training and is now an Apnea International Instructor.
-He has competed in both depth and pool competitions as well as being a safety diver for multiple pool competitions.
+Since then he has furthered his education and training and is a certified freediving instructor.
+He has competed in both depth and pool competitions, acted as a safety diver for multiple pool competitions, and also been the head of safety, responsible for overseeing and training the safety divers, at major events such as Nationals and Pan Pacs.
 He is the co founder and current President of the Goldy Freediving Club on the Gold Coast.
 He is also an avid spearfisherman.

 Competitions Officer: Samson McAdam (WA)